fluent/website/doc/_sources/devel.txt

 Extend **Fluent::Output** class and implement following methods::

     class SomeOutput < Fluent::Output
+      # Register plugin first.
+NAME is the name of this plugin
+      # which is used in the configuration file.
+      Fluent::Plugin.register_output('NAME', self)

+      # This method is called before starting.
       def configure(conf)
+        ...
       end

+      # This method is called when starting.
       def start
+        ...
       end

+      # This method is called when shutting down.
       def shutdown
+        ...
       end

+      # This method is called when an event is reached.
+      # 'es' is a Fluent::EventStream object that includes multiple events.
+      # You can use 'es.each {|event| ... }' to retrieve events.
+      # 'chain' is an object that manages transaction.
+Call 'chain.next' at
+      # appropriate point and rollback if it raises exception.
       def emit(tag, es, chain)
         chain.next
         es.each {|event|